 Making the issues of land and drought top-of-mind

-Protecting and restoring land could be a way to address multiple SDGs, and drought, while inevitable, could be mitigated if countries and citizens started taking action and preparing early for them.
-UNCCD wanted to make sustainable land and water management part of the political agenda of governments, while also educating the public about misconceptions surrounding drought such as being caused only by insufficient rainfall.
-Parallel to this, they wanted to reinforce UNCCD’s positioning as the global vision and voice for land protection.
+But there’s hope: Protecting and restoring land could be a way to address multiple SDGs, and drought, while inevitable, could be mitigated if countries and citizens started taking action and preparing early for them.

-Raise awareness about the impact of land and drought on different dimensions of life and how these issues affect all SDGs.
+Raise awarenessabout the impact of land degradation and drought on different dimensions of life and how these issues affect all SDGs.

-How can we design a campaign that can spark and elaborate on the drought and land restoration conversation and reach different types of target audiences throughout UNCCD’s milestones for 2022?
+How can we raise awareness about drought resilience and land restoration throughout UNCCD’s milestones for 2022?